kidaa30/ohimanual/3_conduct_manual/ohi-manual.md

 ### Goals

 You will likely spend the most time modifying the information displayed on the Goals page, as these show and describe the models used in the assessment.
-Text can be modifed with the file called `webapps_templates/goals.brew.md`.
+Text can be modified with the file called `webapps_templates/goals.brew.md`.

 To edit the goal equations themselves, you will edit the `goals.Rmd` found in the `conf` folder (example: `ecu/subcountry2014/conf/goals.Rmd`.
 This is an Rmarkdown file, with equations written in LaTex.
 When rendered by RStudio or the WebApp, it displays nicely formatted.
 To update model equations, you will need to use the LaTex format.
 You can learn the syntax by studying how the equations from the global assessments are displayed, and from many resources online.
 One resource is https://en.wikibooks.org/wiki/LaTeX/Mathematics.
 Learn more about .Rmd formatting at http://shiny.rstudio.com/articles/rmarkdown.html.